-Term Date Subject Class Unit No Lesson No Duration Class size 1 15/01/ 2018 ICT S.3 1 2 80 minutes 45 Type of Special Educational Needs to be catered for in this lesson and number of learners in each category g difficulties and talented = 1 = 1 Unit ti tle Application a and Utili ty software e Installation.
-Key Unit Competence: Understand install, use a erating syster ity software. n, Title of f the lesson Tasks perform Tasks performed by the operating system and software downloads.
-Instructional objective Given that the computer(s) has been booted (e.g. with Window 10 OS) and the steps for this process noted by the learners; and the computer(s) starts to work normally, the learners will be able to explain the basic functions of an operating system.
-With the availability of Internet connections and antivirus security, learners will safely download and install open source applications such as Adobe Reader, Ashampoo burning softwar Skype, VLC media player within the allowable lesson time. ers; s will stem. s source software, Plan for this Class Inside computer lab (location: in / outside) Inside computer lab uter labo oratory.
-Learning MaterialsComputers, projecto(for all learners)storage of different a • - net, Refere References • Niccola Perez, (20 13) Secor idary ICT, Mor an Publishers Limited.
+Term Date Subject Class Unit No Lesson No Duration Class size 1 15/01/ 2018 ICT S.3 1 2 80 minutes 45 Type of Special Educational Needs to be catered for in this lesson and number of learners in each category Hearing difficulties = 1 Gifted and talented = 1 Unit ti tle Application a ınd Utili ty software e Installation.
+Key Unit Competence: Understand the functions or install, use application and n, Title of f the lesson Tasks perform ned by the operati ng system and d software dov vnloads.
+Instruc objecti Given that the computer(s) has been booted (e.g. with Windows 10 OS) and the steps for this process noted by the learners; and the computer(s) starts to work normally, the learners will be able to explain the basic functions of an operating system.
+With the availability of Internet connections and antivirus security, learners will safely download and install open source applications such as Adobe Reader, Ashampoo burning software, Skype, VLC media player within the allowable lesson time. or this Class on: in / outside) Inside computer laboratory. ng Materials learners) Computers, projector, storage devices, textbooks, the Internet, storage of different applications and operating systems.
+Refere nces Niccola Pe Niccola Perez, (2013) Secondary ICT, Moran Publishers Limited.
+Limited.

-Timing for each step Learners will start the how operating system Learners will then do being guided by the t ng and learning activity eir computers and observe the n boots and loads programs. wnload application programs; eacher and install them.
-Generic competences and crosscutting issues to be addressed + a short explanation Introduction 10m Teacher activities Rollcall learners.
-Ask learners the following questions to test knowledge they already have: Question 1: What is data protection?
+Timing for each step Description of teaching and learning activity Learners will start their computers and observe the how operating system boots and loads programs.
+Learners will then download application programs; being guided by the teacher and install them.
+Generic competences and crosscutting issues to be addressed + a short explanation Introduction 10m • Rollcall learners. • Ask learners the following questions to test knowledge they already have: Question 1: What is data protection?
 Question 2: What are the ways you can use to provide protection to data stored on your computer?
 Learner activities Learners respond and answer the questions using previous knowledge from S1 and S2.
 From simple demonstrations done by teacher and the time given, learners will discuss/ think, and provide answers like: 1.
 Data protection is the process that protects data safe from corruption or errors; data should be accessed by those who have access privilege to it.
-2. Ways used to provide data protection to computer data include: • Backup your data • Encrypt your data • Using cloud storage • Antimalware or antivirus protection • Install Operating system updates • Use firewall • Turn off your computer if it is not in use • Use strong passwords, etc. Research and problem solving will be addressed when every learner participates in finding solutions to questions before them by discussing and exchanging ideas from previous knowledge.
+2. Ways used to provide data protection to computer data include: Backup your data Encrypt your data Using cloud storage Antimalware or antivirus protection Install Operating system updates Use firewall Turn off your computer if it is not in use Use strong passwords, etc. Research and problem solving will be addressed when every learner participates in finding solutions to questions before them by discussing and exchanging ideas from previous knowledge.
 Critical thinking: learners will think creatively and accommodate thinking discomfort to discover correct answers to questions.
 This will enable learners to be creative and innovate new ways of solving a problem.
 Communication is generated when learners exchange ideas and opinions amongst themselves to examine their worth in answering the asked questions using acceptable languages in Rwanda.